ttm/prv/README.md

 * Make a Vimball with the files tructure of this plugins because it needs files inside plugin/ and syntax/ directories.
+* Send to Chandra and Cristina for possible enhancements.
+Look for TTM in .tex and mention such marks to them.

 Artigo de Toki Pona
 * Procurar nas anotacoes (rascunhao, ttm)